aedessler/PriceRenewableScatter/README.md

 - pathlib (for file handling)
 - warnings (for clean output)

+Additional dependencies for specific scripts:
+- **price_vs_renewable_regression.py**: scikit-learn (LinearRegression, r2_score)

 ## Analysis Methodology

+The project employs multiple analytical approaches:

-The analysis compares renewable energy penetration (percentage of electricity from wind and solar) against wholesale electricity prices to identify potential correlations.
+1. **Correlation Analysis**: Direct correlation between renewable energy penetration and wholesale electricity prices
+2. **Regression Modeling**: Multiple regression analysis incorporating natural gas prices as a control variable
+3. **Price Component Analysis**: Breakdown of electricity prices into constituent components (generation, network, taxes)
+4. **Comparative Analysis**: Cross-country and cross-regional comparisons

 The European analysis uses country-level aggregated data, while the US RTO analysis uses high-resolution hourly data with load-weighted price calculations for more accurate market representation.
+The regression analysis helps isolate the impact of renewable energy on prices by controlling for natural gas price fluctuations, which are a major driver of electricity costs in gas-fired power generation.